Passluk00/UEX-Market/README.md

 ## **⚠️ Disclaimer**

 ⚠️ If notifications do not appear instantly in Discord, this is due to delays in the UEX API.
-The bot fetches notifications as soon as they are available from UEX, but the API may take several minutes to propagate new messages.
+The bot get notifications as soon as they are available from UEX, but the API may take several minutes to propagate new messages.